chromium/dom-distiller/README.md

 export PATH="/path/to/depot_tools:$PATH"
 ```

+## Formatting code

+You can update your code to follow DOM Distiller's code formatting guidelines by
+running `git cl format`.

+To properly configure the command, add the following symbolic links to the
+`buildtools` folder in your checkout:

+-   `clang_format` &rarr; `/path/to/chromium/src/buildtools/clang_format/`
+-   `linux64` &rarr; `/path/to/chromium/src/buildtools/linux64/` (only for Linux
+    64-bit platform)
+-   `mac` &rarr; `/path/to/chromium/mac/buildtools/linux64/` (only for Mac
+    platform)

 # Building

 ## Using ant

-`ant` is the tool we use to build, and the available targets can be listed using
+`ant` is the tool we use to build.
+All available targets can be listed using
-`ant -p`, but the typical targets you might use when you work on this project
-is:
+`ant -p`.

+Some important targets that you are likely to use while working on the project:

 -   `ant test` Runs all tests.
 -   `ant test -Dtest.filter=$FILTER_PATTERN` where `$FILTER_PATTERN` is a
     [gtest\_filter pattern](https://code.google.com/p/googletest/wiki/AdvancedGuide#Running_a_Subset_of_the_Tests).
     For example `*.FilterTest.*:*Foo*-*Bar*` would run all tests containing
     `.FilterTest.` and `Foo`, but not those with `Bar`.
 -   `ant gwtc` compiles .class + .java files to JavaScript.
-Standalone JavaScript
+Standalone
-    is available at `war/domdistiller/domdistiller.nocache.js`.
+    JavaScript is available at `war/domdistiller/domdistiller.nocache.js`.
 -   `ant gwtc.jstests` creates a standalone JavaScript for the tests.
 -   `ant extractjs` creates standalone JavaScript from output of ant gwtc.
 The
     compiled JavaScript file is available at `out/domdistiller.js`.